thevuong/next15-filterlist/STEPS.md

 - We are fetching the categories twice for every render - once for the task summary and once for the category filter.
 Show terminal logs 2x.
 We can reuse the the return value of getCategoriesMap.
 - Add cache() React 19 function to getCategoriesMap in categories.ts.
 This enables per-render caching.
 Pay attention to the load time, refresh.
 - The load time is actually reduced by 500ms because the StatusTabs and the CategoryFilter are using the same return value of getCategoriesMap.
 And you can see it's only run once.
 Show terminal logs 1x.
-- Instead of passing the data down from a common parent, the components all call the same cached data.
+- Instead of passing the data down from a common parent (hoisting), the components all call the same cached data.
 This means that can keep using our pattern of fetching data inside the components themselves, maintaining composition.

 ## Turn on staleTimes in next.config.js